-This blueberry cookie is like a blueberry muffin and a chocolate chip cookie all in one!Thanks to the Blueberry Council and Erika of In Erika’s Kitchen, ever since A Very Blueberry Thanksgiving, my mind has been filling up with new blueberry recipes.
+Do you want to try a cookie that’s a mix of a blueberry muffin and a chocolate chip cookie?
+This Glazed Blueberry Chocolate Chunk Cookie recipe is exactly that!Thanks to the Blueberry Council and Erika of In Erika’s Kitchen, ever since A Very Blueberry Thanksgiving, my mind has been filling up with new blueberry recipes.

 You might be looking at the images wondering where exactly the glaze is.
 It’s there — in a very translucent coat over the top surface of each cookie.